Sheikhizadeh/pantools/Readme.md

 List of commands and examples for the provided sample data :

 1. build:
-   To build a pan-genome out of a set of genomes
+   To build a pan-genome out of a set of genomes.

    java  -jar  PATH_TO_THE_JAR_FILE/pantools.jar  build  K_VALUE  PATH_TO_THE_PANGENOME_DATABASE  PATH_TO_THE_GENOMES_PATH_FILE